-XVI.
-Conversion from Administrative to Faculty Status
+XV.
+Conversion from Administrative to Tenured Faculty Status

-This policy concerns the return to full-time faculty status of faculty members holding administrative positions at or above the department chair/head level.
+This policy concerns the return to full-time faculty status of tenured faculty members who have 12-month appointments with an administrative assignment of at least 0.80 FTE and holding administrative positions above the department chair/head level.
+Administrators on nine-month appointments with an administrative stipend are not covered by this policy.
 The policy defines "academic-year salary," the phasing out of any administrative stipend (defined as any additional pay related to the administrative work above the 12-month base salary), and a leave program in lieu of "sabbatical leave" designed to facilitate the resumption of the duties associated with full-time faculty status.
 Loss of an administrative appointment cannot be subject of a grievance.
-This policy does not apply to administrators in the College of Community Health Sciences who are dually appointed by the CHSF.